scriptmaster/ts-http-react/README.md

-# ts-http
+# ts-http-react
-A no-express static view templating with typescript node http server
+A no-express static view templating with typescript react views on a node http server

 ## Performance